 What is one thing you have learned from being successful?

 You are only as good as your last profit plan.
 The harder I work, the more success I enjoy.
-You must also surround yourself with a talented team that complements your own strength and weaknesses.
+You must also surround yourself with a talented team that complements your own strengths and weaknesses.

 Is there a mistake you have made starting out that you wish you could change?